yum upgrades for production use, this is the repository for you.

 curl -Ls http://bit.ly/clean-centos-disk-space | sudo bash

-Before anything, you have to install the yum-utils package:
+Before anything, install the yum-utils package (RHEL/CentOS 7 and earlier):

 yum -y install yum-utils